-But with a trip to Mars on the horizon, it is starting to become evident that the way we produce drugs will not be suited for long-distance space missions.
+But with a trip to Mars on the horizon, it is starting to become evident that the way we produce drugs is not suited for long-distance space missions.

-“The International Space Station is close enough that you can send things up as needed and you can evacuate somebody for medical emergencies,” said Karen McDonald, professor at the University of California, Davis, who studies alternative ways of producing medication that can supply the needs of a prospective mission to Mars.
+“The International Space Station is close enough that you can send things up as needed and you can evacuate somebody for medical emergencies,” said Karen McDonald, professor at the University of California, Davis.
+Her research includes studying alternative ways of producing medication that can supply the needs of a prospective mission to Mars.

 “The distance is the main problem and challenge with Mars.
 Drugs will expire for a typical mission to Mars.
 There may be some unknown situations that arise that you need to create a countermeasure quickly because you can’t rely on supplies from Earth.
 It will just take too long before it gets there.”

 Many drugs, such as aspirin, are produced chemically.
 However, in recent years a new generation of biological drugs has started to dominate the market.
 Most of these drugs are produced in bioreactors by Chinese hamster ovary cells, or CHO cells.

 “The type of equipment that you need to grow these cells is extremely complex, because they are fragile,” said Sancha Salgueiro, CEO of the consultancy firm Chart Biotechnology.